Wasm Audio Worklets API

 2. When the worklet thread context has been initialized, we are ready to define our own noise generator AudioWorkletProcessor node type:

-void AudioThreadInitialized(EMSCRIPTEN_WEBAUDIO_T audioContext, EM_BOOL success, void *userData)
+void AudioThreadInitialized(EMSCRIPTEN_WEBAUDIO_T audioContext, bool success, void *userData)

 {